jvschoen/pyspark-jupyterlab-docker-template/README.md

 This will create a docker image with the same name as the repo created and cloned locally.
 Now you can access JupyterLab where the home drive mirrors the project drive from the local OS.

+During the build a build, this readme will be replaced with an empty readme and git will already be initialized.
+You will be able to open a jupyter notebook and freely run spark.